 Unless you are publishing online, make sure you indent the first line of each note.
 Place your cursor before the number and press “Tab.”

 ³ The same observation is found in subsequent textbooks (e.g., Emerald 101, Luxemburgher 22).
 Only recently has there been some questioning of the traditional paradigm.
 See Islander 44 for some probing questions.

-The MLA Handbook (8th ed.) says very little about how to format notes.
-However, it’s clear that you should use arabic numbering (1, 2, 3, etc.).
+Notes should use arabic numbering (1, 2, 3, etc.).
 In addition, text in footnotes is usually in a smaller font (e.g., Times New Roman size 10).

 It is up to you (or your instructor) whether you use footnotes or endnotes.
 If you choose the latter, place them after the text and before the Works Cited.
 Adding a title such as “Notes” would be a nice touch.

 For more information, see chapter 7 of the MLA Handbook (9th ed.).